Mike Zunino Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in MLB.
+- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.

-- Yankees pitchers combine to rank 15th in baseball in home runs allowed (31 total, 1.1 per game).
+- Yankees pitchers combine to rank 15th in baseball in home runs allowed (31 total, one per game).

-- German gets the start for the Yankees, his sixth of the season.
-He is 2-2 with a 5.54 ERA and 33 strikeouts through 26 2/3 innings pitched.
+- Cole makes the start for the Yankees, his seventh of the season.
+He is 5-0 with a 1.11 ERA and 44 strikeouts through 40 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the righty went six innings against the Minnesota Twins, allowing six earned runs while surrendering five hits.
+- In his most recent time out on Friday, the right-hander tossed 6 2/3 innings against the Texas Rangers, allowing two earned runs while surrendering six hits.

-- The 30-year-old has an ERA of 5.54, with 11.4 strikeouts per nine innings, in five games this season.
-Opponents are hitting .198 against him.

 © 2023 Data Skrive.
 All rights reserved.